When you adopt a donkey as a gift for someone, you are helping us to be there for donkeys when they need it most.

 She’s now grown into a bright, playful donkey, who you’d never guess had been through such difficulties.
 She can be found at our Sidmouth sanctuary, usually with her best friends Ashley and Mr Khan.

-Adopt Zena for someone you love this Christmas and help ensure lifelong care for her and her friends here at The Donkey Sanctuary.
+Adopt Zena for someone you love and help ensure lifelong care for her and her friends here at The Donkey Sanctuary.